Incubaid/www-incubaid/www.incubaid.com/content/members/Bettercoin.md

 ##### Founded in 2016

-Bettercoin is a technology initiative launched by Green IT Globe & Incubaid in order to define a green, non-speculative blockchain currency different than Bitcoin.
+Bettercoin is a technology initiative launched by Green IT Globe, Incubaid & a group of 50 independant investors in order to define a green, non-speculative blockchain currency different than Bitcoin.
 Bitcoin is a power-hungry currency - mining of 1 bitcoin consumes more than 300 pounds of fossil fuel.

+##### Why Bettercoin?

+The world is more and more driven by greed, war and consumption which leads to more and more pollution and poverty.

+The Bettercoin.org project is driven by people with ambition to do good and use the latest innovations and technology to create a safe and stabel currency.

+The Bettercoin goal

+- inflation proof
+- a safe payment system globally usable
+- not used for criminal activities
+- GREEN: no mining required
+- no speculation: the value of the coin cannot be manipulated by buying or selling more
+- super easy to use (also by non IT capable users)

+Bettercoin's will be used to invest in

+-   social responsible projects in emerging markets
+-   a more scalable and privacy-protected democratic Internet
+-   delivering low-cost low-energy consuming mobile connectivity (allow the other billion to connect to information on internet)

+Feel free to join our Bettecoin movement as stakeholder, shareholder, project investor, or simply because you care.

 ##### Currency Design